youjingqiuxi/The-other-shore/README.md

 Embrace sincerity and anticipation.
 The bedrock plugin community can gradually imitate java.To do this, we created a bedrock plan

-The Bedrock Project is divided into three parts
+Bedrock Project. divided into three parts

 #Instruction-based matrix interface for plotting trajectories and boundaries with limited and simple parameters